 What should I major in?

-Nationally, one-half of med school applicants are biology majors of some type.
-However, you would have just as good a chance of being accepted to medical school with a music, history or any other major.
+Nationally, half of med school applicants are biology majors of some type.
+However, you would have just as good a chance of being accepted to medical school with a music, history, or any other major.
 So, you should select a major in a field that you enjoy—something you're good at, where you can get good grades.
-Pre-medical requirements will then be fit into your electives categories.
+Pre-medical requirements will then be fit into your elective categories.

 When should I select a major?

-- Many med schools recommend calculus, but not all.
+Yes, a semester of statistics is required for the MCAT.
+In addition, many—but not all—med schools recommend calculus.
 Talk to your advisor about specific schools and their requirements.

 Are there core requirements?

-- Calvin’s core is designed to provide an educational foundation from a Christian liberal arts perspective.
-This provides you with a breadth that can greatly assist your everyday work with people—an integral part of the health professions.
+Yes.
+Calvin’s core is designed to provide an educational foundation from a Christian liberal arts perspective.
+This provides you with a breadth of knowledge and experience that can greatly assist your everyday work with people—an integral part of the health professions.